quarkvibe/YARD/replit.md

-# Deck of Cards Workout
+# YARD - Deck of Cards Workout

 ## Overview

-A mobile fitness app where users flip through a virtual deck of cards to perform exercises (pushups and squats) based on card values.
-The app tracks workout times and personal records.
+YARD is a brutally simple, masculine fitness app inspired by prison/military PT culture.
+The workout is a deck of cards: flip cards, do pushups/squats based on card value, complete the deck, track total time, and try to beat best time.
 Built as an Expo React Native application with a local-first, single-user approach - all data is stored on-device using AsyncStorage.

+## Brand Principles
+- **Extremely simple**: "Flip.
+Move.
+Finish."
+- **Minimal taps, minimal screens, minimal text**
+- **No accounts required for base app**
+- **Tone**: masculine, institutional, understated, serious, gritty-but-clean
+- **No emojis, no playful animations**

 ## User Preferences